IvanDuran02/amazona-clone/README.md

 -- Version 1.7 --
 This update consisted of further designing with bootstrap, specifically, making products its own component, moved out of HomeScreen, and also made a rating component for reviews.
 Other than that we added bootstrap Buttons, Columns, and Card Bodies.

+-- Version 1.8 --
+Installed react-helmet-async.
+Implemented product details page.
+Updated webpage titles using helmet package, in backend we added an API endpoint to return product information based on their slug.